-The Finance, Audit and Risk Sub-Committee has the following duties -
+The treasurer has the following duties -

-- (a) ensuring that any amounts payable to the Association are collected and receipts issued for those amounts in the Association's name; - (b) ensuring that any amounts paid to the Association are credited to the appropriate account of the Association, as directed by the board; - (c) ensuring that any payments made by the Association that have been authorised by the board or at a general meeting are made in a timely manner; - (d) ensuring that the Association complies with the relevant requirements of Part 5 of the - (e) ensuring the safe custody of the Association's financial records, financial statements and financial reports, as applicable to the Association; - (f) if the Association is a tier 1 association, coordinating the preparation of the Association's financial statements before their submission to the Association's annual general meeting; - (g) if the Association is a tier 2 association or tier 3 association, coordinating the preparation of the Association's financial report before its submission to the Association's annual general meeting: - (h) providing any assistance required by an auditor or reviewer conducting an audit or review of the Association's financial statements or financial report under Part 5 Division 5 of the Act: - (i) carrying out any other duty given under these rules or by the board.
+- (a) ensuring that any amounts payable to the Association are collected and issuing receipts for those amounts in the Association's name; - (b) ensuring that any amounts paid to the Association are credited to the appropriate account of the Association, as directed by the Board; - (c) ensuring that any payments to be made by the Association that have been authorised by the Board or at a general meeting are made on time; - (d) ensuring that the Association complies with the relevant requirements of Part 5 of the - (e) ensuring the safe custody of the Association's financial records, financial statements and financial reports, as applicable to the Association; - (f) coordinating the preparation of the Association's financial statements before their submission to the Association's annual general meeting; - (g) providing any assistance required by an auditor or reviewer conducting an audit or review of the Association's financial statements or financial report under Part 5 Division 5 of the Act; - (h) carrying out any other duty given to the treasurer under these rules or by the Board.

-Division 3 - Election of board members and tenure of office
+Division 3 - Election of Board members and tenure of office

-31. How members become Board members
+30. How members become Board members

-A member becomes a board member if the member -
+A member becomes a Board member if the member -

-- (a) is elected to the board at a general meeting; or - (b) is appointed to the board by the board to fill a casual vacancy under rule 38; or - (c) appointed by the board in accordance with rule 27(3)(c).
+- (a) is elected to the Board at a general meeting; or - (b) is appointed to the Board by the Board to fill a casual vacancy under rule 38.

-32. Nomination of board members
+31. Nomination of Board members

-- (1) At least 28 days before an annual general meeting, the General Manager must send written notice to all the members - (a) calling for nominations for election of seven (7) board members; and - (b) stating the date by which nominations must be received by the General Manager to comply with subrule (2). - (2) A member who wishes to be considered for election to the board at the annual general meeting must nominate for election by sending written notice of the nomination to the General Manager at least 14 days before the annual general meeting. - (3) The written notice must include a statement by another member in support of the nomination.

-(4) A member whose nomination does not comply with this rule is not eligible for election to the board unless the member is nominated under rule 33(2) or 34(2)(b).
+- (1) At least 28 days before an annual general meeting, the secretary must send written notice to all the members - (a) calling for nominations for election to the Board; and - (b) stating the date by which nominations must be received by the secretary to comply with subrule (2). - (2) A member who wishes to be considered for election to the Board at the annual general meeting must nominate for election by sending written notice of the nomination to the secretary at least 14 days before the annual general meeting. - (3) A member may nominate for one specified position of office holder of the Association and/or to be an ordinary Board member. - (4) A member whose nomination does not comply with this rule is not eligible for election to the Board unless the member is nominated under rule 33(2) or 34(2)(b).

-33. Election of office holders
+32. Election of office holders